As an author, you want to know how to get people to read your book. But you need to understand today’s publishing

 However, since there are millions of books on Amazon.
 So, you need to be very specific about choosing the categories for your book.

 Avoid choosing a broad category such as “Romance” or “Mysteries,” but drill down to the less crowded sub-categories that describes your book to a T.

 If you have a niche audience, they are most likely to zero in on these specific categories rather than combing through a ton of books under a broader category they don’t want.

 Choosing a specific category will also more likely get you featured, at least in the “New” listing.

 Write compelling copy

-A common mistake of many self-published authors is giving too little attention to crafting their book description.
+A common mistake of many self-published authors is giving too little attention to crafting their book descriptions.